Sodium thiopental

-Sodium thiopental, also known as thiopentone and sold under the brand name Pentothal, is a rapid-onset short-acting barbiturate general anesthetic.
+Sodium thiopental, also known as thiopental sodium or thiopentone and sold under the brand name Pentothal, is a rapid-onset short-acting barbiturate general anesthetic.
 It is the thiobarbiturate analog of pentobarbital, and an analog of thiobarbital.
 Sodium thiopental is a therapeutic alternative on the World Health Organization's List of Essential Medicines.
-It was the first of three drugs administered during most lethal injections in the United States until the US division of Hospira objected and stopped manufacturing the drug in 2011, and the European Union banned the export of the drug for this purpose.
+It was the first of three drugs administered during most lethal injections in the United States until the US division of Hospira objected and stopped manufacturing the drug for this purpose in 2011, and the European Union additionally banned the export of the drug for this purpose.
 Although thiopental abuse carries a dependency risk, its recreational use is rare.

 Sodium thiopental is well-known in popular culture, especially under the name "sodium pentothal," as a "truth serum," although its efficacy in this role is questioned.

 Uses

 Anesthesia

 Sodium thiopental is an ultra-short-acting barbiturate and has been used commonly in the induction phase of general anesthesia.
 Its use has been largely replaced with that of propofol, but may retain some popularity as an induction agent for rapid-sequence induction and intubation, such as in obstetrics.
 Following intravenous injection, the drug rapidly reaches the brain and causes unconsciousness within 30–45 seconds.
 At one minute, the drug attains a peak concentration of about 60% of the total dose in the brain.
 Thereafter, the drug distributes to the rest of the body, and in about 5–10 minutes the concentration in the brain is low enough that consciousness returns.

-A normal dose of sodium thiopental (usually 4-6 mg/kg) given to a pregnant woman for operative delivery (caesarean section) rapidly makes her unconscious, but the fetus in her uterus remains conscious.
-However, larger or repeated doses can depress the fetus's consciousness.
+A normal dose of sodium thiopental (usually 4-6 mg/kg) given to a pregnant person for operative delivery (caesarean section) rapidly makes them unconscious, but the baby in their uterus remains conscious.
+However, larger or repeated doses can depress the baby's consciousness.

 Sodium thiopental is not used to maintain anesthesia in surgical procedures because, in infusion, it displays zero-order elimination pharmacokinetics, leading to a long period before consciousness is regained.
 Instead, anesthesia is usually maintained with an inhaled anesthetic (gas) agent.
 Inhaled anesthetics are eliminated relatively quickly, so stopping the inhaled anesthetic allows rapid return of consciousness.
 Sodium thiopental would have to be given in large amounts to maintain unconsciousness during anaesthesia due to its rapid redistribution throughout the body (as it has a high volume of distribution).
 Since its half-life of 5.5 to 26 hours is quite long, consciousness would take a long time to return.

 In veterinary medicine, sodium thiopental is used to induce anesthesia in animals.
-Since it is redistributed to fat, certain lean breeds of dogs such as sighthounds have prolonged recoveries from sodium thiopental due to their lack of body fat and their lean body mass.
+Since it is redistributed to fat, certain lean breeds of dogs such as sighthounds have prolonged recoveries from sodium thiopental due to their lack of body fat.
 Conversely, obese animals recover rapidly, but it takes much longer for the drug to be entirely removed (metabolized) from their bodies.
 Sodium thiopental is always administered intravenously, as it can be fairly irritating to tissue and is a vesicant; severe tissue necrosis and sloughing can occur if it is injected incorrectly into the tissue around a vein.